Steampunk Prop Camera

 More Steampunk Projects

-This steampunk hat was built from recycled materials and given a mixed media makeover.
+This steampunk hat was built from recycled materials and given a mixed-media makeover.

-DIY Steampunk hat
+DIY Steampunk hat made from a bucket and decorated

 Pinterest pin